 When you enter Murphy Browns, straight away you can’t help but notice the artwork we have exhibited on our walls.
 We are passionate about helping local artists promote their work.
-All the artwork that we have on display can be purchased and taken home the very same day.
-We want to keep the decor fresh and up-to-date, so we change the artwork when possible.

 Terry Bradley was born in Belfast in 1965.
 His early life was spent growing up just off the notorious Shankill Road where his mother tried to keep him inside and away from the “Troubles” outside their front door.
 Bradley found a form of escapism reading Herge’s Adventures of Tin Tin and his work is still influenced by the black lines of the vivid drawings that illustrated the collection of books that he gradually acquired.
 He also spent hours in the attic room of his house listening to the then new pirate radio station Radio Luxembourg and imagined his travels and the exotic world beyond the realities of Belfast in the 1970’s.
 From an early age Bradley discovered that drawing calmed his nerves and that he could loose himself in the complexities of observing people and then recreating them on paper.